-It was noted that there are different quality control procedures for the various phases of the data collection process, but there is an absence of comprehensive quality control at all levels where sophisticated methods should be applied.
-It is evident that data quality flagging is of utmost importance when using data and should be implemented on all levels of data quality control.
+There are different quality control procedures for the various phases of the data collection process but there is an absence of comprehensive QC at all levels.
+The proposed Guidelines try to overcome this deficiency and presents a comprehensive system of the check procedures and algorithms and quality control flags that should be implemented at all levels of data quality control.

-The document presents the proposal for recommendations for different quality control procedures to be used at an AWS site and at a Data Processing Centre.
-The proposal addresses only QC of data from a single AWS platform, while spatial QC is beyond a scope of the proposal.
+The proposal addresses only real time QC of data from a single AWS platform, while spatial QC is beyond a scope of the proposal.
 The same is also true for checks against analysed or predicted fields as well as for QC of formatting, transmission and decoding of errors, due to a specific character of these processes.